aavn-backyard/swagger-maven-plugin/README.md

 </build>
 ```
 # Configuration for `additionalDependency`
-This coifiguration could helpful in case your project depend on some de
+This configuration could helpful in case your project depend on some external librabries and you want to load it

 | **name** | **description** |
 |------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|